 During 2023, geophysical surveying continued while the Company awaited the final permits from the provincial authorities.
-A total of 856.7 line kilometers of ground magnetics was surveyed trying to identify new exploration targets, and 11 line kilometers of Pole-Dipole IP/Res over the Mojon Grande, Mojon and Guzman targets was also completed.
+A total of 856.7 line-kilometers of ground magnetics was surveyed trying to identify new exploration targets, and 11 line-kilometers of pole-dipole IP/Res over the Mojon Grande, Mojon and Guzman targets was also completed.

 During the third quarter 2024, two lines of seismic tomography and three lines of electrical tomography were surveyed in the planned heap leach pad.
 Thirty six (36) soil pits and six (6) diamond holes, 50 meters depth each, were drilled as part of geotechnical studies.
 Two (2) 50-meter deep diamond holes for water monitoring purposes are planned to be drilled.

-At Calcatreu, exploration work continued during Q4 2024.
-A total of 6 geotechnical holes for a total of 300 metres were drilled for purposes of the heap leach pad design as well as 2 monitoring holes for a total of 100 meters were completed.
-In addition, 4 exploration holes for a total of 181 metres were drilled at Piche Sur.
-Additionally, a total of 180 linear kms of geophysics was carried out and the results are being interpreted.
+Exploration work continued during Q4 2024.
+A total of 6 geotechnical holes for a total of 300 meters were drilled for purposes of the heap leach pad design as well as 2 monitoring wells for a total of 100 meters were completed.
+In addition, 4 exploration holes for a total of 181 meters were drilled at Piche Sur.
+Additionally, a total of 180 line-kilometers of geophysical surveying was carried out and the results are being interpreted.

 On November 6, 2024, the Company was formally notified by the Rio Negro provincial authorities that the final resolution to proceed with the construction, development and production of the Calcatreu project had been issued.
 The Company plans a heap leach operation to produce gold and silver doré, drawing on its extensive experience with similar operations.
-As of the date of this MD&A the construction and development of the project is in progress.